DAVID J. WILLIS ATTORNEY

 Due Diligence by the Investor Prior to Foreclosure

 Buying property at foreclosure sales is a popular form of investment but it contains traps for the unwary.
 The investor’s goal is to acquire instant equity in the property by paying a relatively modest sum at the foreclosure sale.
-However, apparent equity can evaporate if the property is loaded down with liens.
+However, apparent equity can evaporate if the property is loaded down with liens and unpaid taxes.
 It is advisable, therefore, to check the title of the property that will be sold.
 Is the lien being foreclosed a second or third lien?
 If so, then the first lien (usually a purchase-money lien held by a mortgage company) will continue in force.
 First liens are king.
 They are not extinguished by foreclosure on an inferior lien.
 What about IRS liens?
 Improvement liens?
 Liens imposed by homeowners associations?
 Any or all of these could consume whatever equity might otherwise have existed in the property.
 If an investor is unsure as to which liens will be wiped out in a foreclosure sale, then copies of each lien document should be pulled and taken to the investor’s real estate attorney for review.

 If more information is needed about the property itself, one can contact the trustee named in the Notice of Trustee’s Sale.
 Trustees vary in their level of cooperation but are often willing to provide additional information if they have it.
 They may have a copy of an inspection report on the property which they may be willing to share.
 One might even be able to arrange to view the property if it is unoccupied.